Statistics of interfacial fluctuations of radially growing clusters: Scale dependent fractality

 and the corresponding asymptotic values of the scale dependent fractal dimension

-Note that these results imply dynamic polyfractality as the scale separating the two regimes depends on time $|x-x'| \sim t^{(1-\delta \gamma)/\zeta}$; also, the rough interface inequality $\zeta>d$ implies the strict inequality $1+(3d-\zeta)/2 < d+1$.
+Note that these results imply dynamic scale dependent fractality as the scale separating the two regimes depends on time $|x-x'| \sim t^{(1-\delta \gamma)/\zeta}$; also, the rough interface inequality $\zeta>d$ implies the strict inequality $1+(3d-\zeta)/2 < d+1$.
 This asymptotic behavior strongly suggests the self-similar form of both Hurst exponent and fractal dimension

 According to this the fractal dimension would be a dynamic fractal itself, invariant to the transformation $x \to b \, x$, $t \to b^{z_f}t$, and $d_f \to b^{\alpha_f} d_f$, for $z_f=\zeta/(1-\delta \gamma)=z_{\mathrm{eff}}$ and $\alpha_f=0$.
-Note that all these results concerning polyfractality are independent of whether we contemplate dilution or not (because the height difference correlation function depends on strictly local quantities~\cite{escuderojs}), and so we could, in this particular calculation, substitute Eqs.~(\ref{hcubic2}) and (\ref{hcubic2f}) by their dilution-free counterparts and still get the same results.
+Note that all these results concerning scale dependent fractality are independent of whether we contemplate dilution or not (because the height difference correlation function depends on strictly local quantities~\cite{escuderojs}), and so we could, in this particular calculation, substitute Eqs.~(\ref{hcubic2}) and (\ref{hcubic2f}) by their dilution-free counterparts and still get the same results.
 Note also that at the very beginning of this section we have assumed the inequality $\zeta \le \delta < \zeta + \gamma^{-1}$, which implies that for rapid growth the interface is macroscopically but not microscopically uncorrelated.
-If $\delta \ge \zeta + \gamma^{-1}$ then the interface is microscopically uncorrelated and the fractal dimension becomes $d_f=d+1$ independently of the scale from which we regard it, i. e., polyfractality is a genuine effect of macroscopic decorrelation, which disappears for strong damping causing microscopic decorrelation.
+If $\delta \ge \zeta + \gamma^{-1}$ then the interface is microscopically uncorrelated and the fractal dimension becomes $d_f=d+1$ independently of the scale from which we regard it, i. e., scale dependent fractality is a genuine effect of macroscopic decorrelation, which disappears for strong damping causing microscopic decorrelation.

-Note that polyfractality does not appear in non-growing domain systems as for long times saturation is achieved and the fractal dimension becomes constant (assuming no multifractality is present).
+Note that scale dependent fractality does not appear in non-growing domain systems as for long times saturation is achieved and the fractal dimension becomes constant (assuming no multifractality is present).
 Although the behavior of the height difference correlation function we found here is similar to the one present in classical unbounded systems, results concerning the fractal dimension cannot be immediately extrapolated.
 The fractal dimension can be computed in a bounded growing domain, for instance using the box counting method as we have done herein, by employing as the reference length $L(t)$, the linear time dependent size of the system.
 Of course, in an unbounded static domain there is not such a reference length.